podStation/podStation/README.md

 ## Vision

-podStation has reached a mature state where increments are more tipically on the direction of bug fixes, optimizations and reduction of technical debt (see https://en.wikipedia.org/wiki/Technical_debt).
+podStation has reached a mature state where increments are more typically on the direction of bug fixes, optimizations and reduction of technical debt (see https://en.wikipedia.org/wiki/Technical_debt).

 If you would like to see all the proposed enhancements, check the open issues:
 * at [github][open-issues-at-github],